immutable/ts-immutable-sdk/examples/README.md

 All examples should be covered by e2e tests to ensure they successfully do the action the code sample is showing in the docs site.

 More info on e2e tests coming soon.

+notes:

+- compile list of whats done and needs doing for the passport section
+- re-order the readme to bring the development process up higher
+- combine the section of how to make snippets into the development process
+- make it clearer when what actions are in the docs vs sdk repos
+- add instructions for adding to an existing example
+- Make hierarchy clearer in the readme
+- add table of contents and introduction
+- add some check on the docs CICD to make sure it's pointing to main not custom branch